To be successful political candidate you need to fundraise.

-The Man Who Taught Me This
+The Man Who Taught Me This Technique

 Steve had a great career in politics, working with the likes of California Governors George Deukmajian, Pete Wilson, and State Treasurer Matt Fong.
 Before he made the emphasis of his political work polling, Steve was a prominent fundraiser.

-As Paul wrote last week, too many candidates waste money by having fundraising events that cost them more money than they are worth after all the expenses have been paid.
+As is discussed in another article, too many candidates waste money by having fundraising events that cost more money than they bring in once all the expenses have been paid.

 The Fastest Way to Raise Campaign Funds